adearriba/ShopifyCheckoutJS/README.md

 **Watch for changes in components**

 When a component changes, the ``checkout:component:changed`` event triggers.
 Note: In case of fields, a ``checkout:field:changed`` event triggers.
 For a shorthand, instead of remembering the name of the event, you can use ``onValueChanged(callback)`` for both components and fields.
-At the same time, you can alwaus use ``on('changed', callback)``.
+At the same time, you can also use ``on('changed', callback)``.

 ```javascript
 field.onValueChanged(function(event){